Evaluation & Derivatives

 • tree::AbstractExpressionNode: The root node of the tree to evaluate.

-• cX::AbstractMatrix{T}: The input data to evaluate the tree on.
+• cX::AbstractMatrix{T}: The input data to evaluate the tree on, with shape [num_features, num_rows].

 • operators::OperatorEnum: The operators used in the tree.